mreeve-snl/docs-test/content/docs/markdown/maintenance/volume-management.md

 ---
-title: volume-management.md
+title: Podman Volume Management
 ---
+# Podman Volume Management
-# Podman Volumes: The Basics
+## The Basics

 A Podman volume is a mechanism for storing container data directly on the host machine.
 When you create a volume and attach it to a container, Podman sets up a dedicated directory on your host system.
 Any data the container writes to this mounted volume is actually written to this host directory.
 This means that even if you stop, remove, or replace the container, the data remains intact on your host machine.
 You can then mount this same volume to a new container, allowing it to access all the previously stored data.
 This also allows you to have one volume on a host machine that you can mount to multiple containers.
 For instance our certs volume which is used across all containers.